California Blue Dorid Facts

 - Perhaps most notably, the informative term of California Blue Dorid serves as the common name for a particularly lovely form of marine slug.
 However, it also bears the difficult to pronounce scientific name of the Felimare californiensis.

-- But, while the names we use to speak of it may change, one fact remains apparent.
+- While the names we use to speak of it may change, though, one fact remains apparent.
 That’s the fact this creature remains exceedingly rare.
 Unfortunately, though, researchers possess relatively little reliable data about the amazing species.

 - This lamentable situation occurs mainly due to its sheer scarcity.
 That’s true since this quite obviously limits opportunities for observation and study.
 By 1984, the species had disappeared completely from the northern part of its natural range.